Inesbourguibaweb/Inesbourguibaweb/README.md

 ### About me

-💼 I'm a junior Full-Stack Web Developer 💻 .
+💼 I'm a Full-Stack Web Developer 💻 .

 👩‍🎓 I'm a coding bootcamp graduate from Coding Dojo

+👷‍♀️ I'm working @Shipzzzer : the first Terminal Operating System (TOS) designed to support Inland Service operations sold as a SaaS.